-The meeting takes place on Thursday, November 16, 2017, in the Lesser Hall of St Boswells Village Hall.
-Refreshments will be served from 7pm, with the talk due to start at 7.20pm.
-Non-members are welcome to attend on payment of a £3 entry fee.
+The meeting takes place on Thursday, March 21, 2019, in the Lesser Hall of St Boswells Village Hall, Jenny Moore’s Road, St Boswells.
+Doors open at 7pm for refreshments, with the session beginning at 7.20pm.
+Non-members are welcome to attend and are asked to pay a £3 entry.

-You’ve written a little piece of prose or poetry.
+You’ve written a piece of prose or poetry.
 It seems okay, but what might a reader make of it?
-Maybe it’s time to seek some advice.
+Time to seek some advice.

-Our October meeting will be a “blind critique” session.
+Our first meeting of 2019 will be a “blind critique” session.
 It works like this:

 * Bring five copies of your prose (500 words max) or poetry (two max).

 * Don’t put your name on the written material, so that you remain anonymous.

 * Groups of four or five people will read and discuss your work.

 * You will receive constructive comment and feedback.